-Beyond the staggering cost to Massachusetts businesses, the resulting snarl of litigation could create a chaotic and inconsistent enforcement framework with conflicting requirements based on differing court outcomes.
-Overall, a private right of action would serve as a windfall to the plaintiff's bar without focusing on the business practices that actually harm consumers.
-We therefore encourage legislators to remove the private right of action from the bill and replace it with a framework that makes enforcement responsibility the purview of the AG alone.
+bar without focusing on the business practices that actually harm consumers.
+We therefore encourage legislators to remove the private right of action from the bill and replace it with a framework that makes enforcement the responsibility and purview of the AG alone.